karthikcloudtech/simple-time-service/README.md

 ## Support and Maintenance

-For issues, questions, or contributions, please refer to the project repository or contact the development team.
+For issues, questions, or contributions, please refer to the project repository or contact the Devops team.

 ---